Personal, Commercial, Extended

 Hi!
 I’m a professional colorist and I’ve been creating on-set and post-production look LUTs for Netflix TV series Get Even.
 I put everything I know about color into these LUTs, and after months of development and testing, I’m very proud of the result!
 These LUTs should be more than enough for most tasks you encounter as a colorist.
 Of course, these are not the ones I made for Netflix.
 But they are made at the same professional level and can be used in the most demanding projects.

-You will get 2 look LUTs.
+You will get 2 looks.
 Amaryllis and Middlemist.
 Each of them has additional Lifted version.

 Modern teal orange look.
 Use it if you want to make neutral colors slightly bluish.
 This is not an extreme teal orange LUT that looks good with just a few shots but brings a lot of artifacts to others.
 This LUT carefully adds a bit of color separation.
 But you can easily increase it by toning your shot to cyan using color wheels and adding saturation before the LUT (see the “Why only 2 LUTs?” section).

 Common film look.
-More saturated colors (especially reds and skin tones) become darker.
-Blue colors shift towards the teal.
-Greenery separates into sunny yellowish green and into colder deep green colors.
+More saturated colors (especially reds and skin tones) are darker.
+Blue colors are shifted towards the teal.
+Greenery is separated into sunny yellowish green and into colder deep green colors.
 Also, the LUT brings cold shadows and warm highlights with greenish cyan brightest whites.
 True blacks stay neutral.
 It’s up to you to tint them or not.

 The LUTs come in versions for all popular camera profiles: